Skip to main content

 Codes, Unit

 Each unit code is unique to an individual unit.
 The code includes information on the owning department and the level at which the unit is taught.
-Within SAMIS, units are referred to as "Module".
+Within SAMIS units are labelled "Modules" and these terms can be used interchangeably.

 See the unit codes page for further information on how units are coded.